First Lamp Architecture

 He studied Architecture in Vicenze, Italy and earned a Master of Architecture Degree from Texas Tech University.

-From an early age Brent was always taking apart his toys and putting them back together, building something new from the parts he wasn't able to replace.
+From an early age Brent was always taking apart toys and putting them back together; building something new from the parts he wasn't able to replace.
 If not tinkering, Brent would be drawing and sketching.
-With a fascination of parts and a love for drawing, it was only natural that Brent decided that Architect was the right profession for him.
+With a fascination of parts and a love for drawing, it was only natural that Brent decided that ‘Architect’ was the right profession for him.

-Brent was raised in Montana and graduated from Montana State University in Bozeman, graduating with a Master Degree in Architecture and studying architecture abroad in Italy.
-His experiences while growing up in Montana helped to hone his design skills and develop projects uniquely informed by their context and natural settings.
+Brent was raised in Montana and graduated from Montana State University in Bozeman with a Master’s Degree in Architecture.
+He was also given the opportunity to study abroad in Italy and live in Rome during his studies.
+His experiences in school and growing up in Montana helped to hone his design skills and develop projects uniquely informed by their context and natural settings.
 His designs reflect sensitivity toward their places and are characterized by artful use of natural light, local materials, and landscapes.
 Brent moved to Seattle after graduating and has worked on multiple custom projects through all phases of design, documentation, and construction.